 Several donors, like the European Union and World Bank, are working on a common strategy for animal health care delivery, together with NGOs and the Afghan government.
 In this national animal health system, Paravets and BVWs would play an important role in day-to-day veterinary care.
 In addition, various donors presently designate the Afghan Ministry of Agriculture, Irrigation and Livestock to manage the implementation of their animal health and production projects.
 This is a very important step towards more responsibility by the Afghan government, and a more centralised coordination of the livestock projects.

 Sanitary Mandate Contracting Scheme

 DCA provides government staff refresher trainings for capacity building, and engages with public sector in policy dialogue.
-The most important tool to create an effective partnership is the Sanitary Mandate Contracting Scheme.
+However, the most important tool to create an effective partnership is the Sanitary Mandate Contracting Scheme.
 Under this scheme, VFU staff contracted by the government to participate in government campaigns on disease surveillance and control.
 To optimize this process, DCA trains and supports the participating VFU staff in surveillance and control methods.

 Livestock sector development

 In 2016, MAIL, FAO and DCA together organised the first National Conference on Livestock Sector Development.
 This conference was held in Kabul from 14 to 16 February.
 Building on the results of this conference, DCA also contributes to the development of the 5-year Strategic Plan for Livestock Sector Development in Afghanistan.
 This will give a major impulse to DCA’s partnership with the government and all relevant stakeholders.